 Smothering Weeds by Occultation

-Alternatively, if a bed won’t be used for many weeks before its next planting, sowing a cover crop, also called green manure, for weed control is a good practice, plus it can help to boost your soil fertility and structure.
+Alternatively, if a bed won’t be used for many weeks before its next planting, sowing a cover crop, also called green manure, for weed control is a good practice, plus it can help to boost your soil fertility and improve your soil structure.

 Use Dense Planting Techniques